invainn/invainn/README.md

 My interests are in web dev, emulation, and Linux systems.

-I can code real good sometimes, but sometimes not.
+I code real good sometimes